drteeth/elixir-es-cqrs/slides.md

 ???

+Command handlers accept commands and turn them into events

 * Validations - Simple and fast only - No DB/ No Blocking
 * Error or list of events (probably involving the aggregate)
 * Must be idempotent so they can be retried